samuelzhoux/splunk-itsi-custom-alerts/itsi-slack-alert/README.md

-# Create a custom alert to send something to Slack
+# Create a custom alert to send a message to Slack

 This custom alert action sends messages to Slack.
 The files referred to in this README exist in the `splunk-itsi-custom-alerts` repository.